DBS deal marks Citi's exit from 7 of 13 consumer banking markets outside US

-SINGAPORE - Citigroup's sale of its Taiwan consumer business to DBS Group on Friday (Jan 28) marks its exit from seven of 13 retail banking markets outside the United States that the banking giant has planned for a pullout in a "strategy refresh" under chief executive Jane Fraser.
+Citigroup's sale of its Taiwan consumer business to DBS Group yesterday marks its exit from seven of 13 retail banking markets outside the United States, in a pullout that the banking giant has planned in a "strategy refresh" under chief executive Jane Fraser.

-Expected to complete next year, the sale to DBS is expected to free up some US$800 million (S$1.08 billion) in tangible common equity.
+Slated to be completed next year, the sale to DBS is expected to free up some US$800 million (S$1.08 billion) in tangible common equity.
 The deal spans Citi's retail banking, credit card, mortgage and unsecured lending businesses in Taiwan.

 If Citigroup exits from its consumer franchises in all 13 markets across Asia, Europe and the Middle East, it should free up some US$7 billion in tangible common equity when completed.